Starting and Stopping

 If possible, avoid requiring users to read a disclaimer or agree to an end-user license agreement before they can do anything else.
 Instead, you can let the App Store display your disclaimer or end-user license agreement (EULA) so that people can access it before they get your app.
 If you must provide these items within your app, be sure to integrate them in a way that harmonizes with your UI and balances business requirements with user experience needs.

 When your app restarts, restore its state so users can continue where they left off.
 People shouldn’t have to remember the steps they took to reach their previous location in your app.
-To learn more about efficient ways to preserve and restore your app’s state, see Preserving Your App’s Visual Appearance Across Launches in App Programming Guide for iOS.
+To learn more about efficient ways to preserve and restore your app’s state, see Preserving Your App’s Visual Appearance Across Launches.

 Always Be Prepared to Stop